Railway platform

-A railway platform is an area alongside a railway track providing convenient access to trains.
+A railway platform is an area in a train station alongside a railway track providing convenient access to trains.
 Almost all stations have some form of platform, with larger stations having multiple platforms.

-The world's longest station platform is at Hubbali Junction in India at 1507 m.
-The Appalachian Trail station in the United States, at the other extreme, has a platform which is only long enough for a single bench.
+Grand Central Terminal in Midtown Manhattan hosts 44 platforms, more than any other rail station in the world.
+The world's longest station platform is at Hubballi Junction in India at 1507 m.
+The Appalachian Trail station or Benson station in the United States, at the other extreme, has a platform which is only long enough for a single bench.

-Among some United States train conductors the word "platform" has entered usage as a verb meaning "to berth at a station", as in the announcement: "The last two cars of this train will not platform at East Rockaway".
+Among some American train conductors, the word "platform" has entered usage as a verb meaning "to berth at a station", as in the announcement: "The last two cars of this train will not platform at East Rockaway".